-You can expect your silphium to mature during the months of August to October, depending on the region.
+You can expect your silphium to mature during the months of August to September, depending on the region.
 When harvesting, it's important to harvest when the head is completely dry but not yet dropping its seeds or "shattering."

+1. Harvest:

-- 1. Harvest: - a.
+- a.
 Keep an eye on your silphium as they mature, in the "Going Deeper" section you'll find photos of plants progressing towards maturity. - b.
-Use a scissors to harvest the mature heads. - c.
-The plant heads should look like this! - d.
+Use a scissors to harvest the mature heads.

+d.
 Make sure to harvest the mature heads as the season progresses until you have harvested all the heads from your plants.